 The procedure is performed using local anaesthetic eye drops and takes around 5 minutes per eye.
 However, the time taken for the reshaping of the cornea with the excimer laser is usually less than a minute.

 Different sight problems require different treatments.
 For example:

 - Myopia – the central apex or peak of the cornea must be flattened to reduce the degree of short-sightedness.

 - Long-sightedness – the central apex of the cornea needs to be made steeper.
-This is done by applying the excimer laser to the edges of the cornea.
+This is done by applying the excimer laser to the edge of the cornea.

-- Astigmatism – this occurs when the cornea is more curved in one direction than the other so the laser is applied in a more linear fashion to make the cornea more evenly curved.
+- Astigmatism – this occurs when the cornea is more curved in one meridian (or axis) than the other so the laser is applied to make the cornea more evenly curved.

 If the procedure is successful, the cornea is able to focus light rays directly onto the retina at the back of the eye, rather than in front of or behind the retina.

 - Minor discomfort

 - To be able to see, though not perfectly clearly

 - That you will need to be driven home, or catch a taxi